lj-ditrapani/innosquad4-gcp-hackathon-2019/README.md

+This app needs 2 api keys.

+- ipstack: Add a file called ./apiKey.txt and paste in your ipstack.com api key.
+  The file is gitignored.
+- Google Maps:
-Add a google maps API key to a file frontend/public/apiKey.txt.
+  Add a google maps API key to a file frontend/public/apiKey.txt. (also gitignored)

 Build